-The EEMPE bit determines whether setting EEPE to one causes the EEPROM to be written.
-When EEMPE is set, setting EEPE within four clock cycles will write data to the EEPROM at the selected address If EEMPE is zero, setting EEPE will have no effect.
-When EEMPE has been written to one by software, hardware clears the bit to zero after four clock cycles.
-See the description of the EEPE bit for an EEPROM write procedure.
+The EEMPE bit determines whether writing EEPE to one will have effect or not.

+When EEMPE is set and EEPE written within four clock cycles the EEPROM at the selected address will be programmed.
+Hardware clears the EEMPE bit to zero after four clock cycles.

+If EEMPE is zero the EEPE bit will have no effect.